abhaydgarg/Notebook-Archived/src/react/redux.md

 export default connect(mapStateToProps)(Notes);
 ```

-`mapStateToProps` is actually a function which takes the **entire state** of our app as its first argument and returns an object of data as props that our component will need.

 `mapStateToProps` takes an **optional second argument**, which lets you use the component own props that are not from store.

 ```js